Caffeinix/esbuild_ts_template/README.md

 The experience you get from this should be identical to just running `tsc -watch` with a separate dev server.
 When you run `npm start`, `tsc` will be run to check your types.
 If it fails, you'll see the errors in your console and the server will not be started.
 If it succeeds, esbuild will be run in watch mode to compile and serve your files.  `tsc` will be run again every time esbuild kicks off a new build, so if you introduce a type error while the server is already running, you'll see the errors and the compiled output won't be updated (just like `tsc -watch`).

 Note that because we're typechecking your code every time it changes, **incremental builds will be slower than if you were just using esbuild alone**.
 We're optimizing for ease of use here rather than speed.
-If you want to turn off typechecking and just let your IDE tell you when you have type errors, you probably don't need this project template at all and can just run `esbuild --bundle` on the command line.
+If you want to turn off typechecking and just let your IDE tell you when you have type errors, you probably don't need this template at all and can just run `esbuild --bundle` on the command line.

 ## Configuring your build